Form an LLC in Arizona yourself with our simple step-by-step guide. It’s free and easy!

 Two of the most important requirements to ensure your business is legally operating and compliant with all federal and state laws are your Arizona LLC Tax status and business licenses/permits.

 To get started bookmark the Phoenix district office of the Small Business Administration, and the Dept. of Revenue’s Business Licensing section because they’re likely going to be go-to sources for a variety of things along the way.
-Also, consider professional Business License Research packages that source all important forms for you quickly.
+Also if you need help, consider professional Business License Research packages that source all important forms for you quickly.

 All companies have plans, but relatively few have professional plans.
 What’s the difference?
 Well, for starters, when it comes time for outside funding in any conventional sense this plan will be required.
-No bank, venture capitalist, crowdfunding community, or potential partner will take the company seriously without it.
+No bank, venture capitalist or potential partner will take the company seriously without it.

 These plans nail down and present all important aspects including the Executive Summary, Marketing, Financials, Management, and so on in a streamlined and presentation/funding-ready formal.
 To learn more check out our resources below.